graphcore/tutorials/feature_examples/popart/custom_operators/README.md

 1) Prepare the environment.

   Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
-Make sure to source the `enable.sh` scripts for poplar and popart.
+Make sure to source the `enable.sh` scripts for Poplar and PopART.

 2) Build cube operator example